Signs of Hearing Loss

 High Frequency Hearing Loss Symptoms

 The ability to perceive high frequency sounds generally deteriorates with age and is the most common form of hearing loss.
+Hearing loss in the high frequencies can be the lost due to noise exposure.
 It can be very hard to hear in areas with background noise with high frequency hearing loss.
 Many individuals with this type of hearing loss may notice themselves unable to focus or hold conversations in social environments and public places.

 A distinct feature of this type of hearing loss involves consonants (such as s, h or f), as these sounds are usually made at a higher pitch.
 It can also be more difficult to hear women or children as their natural speech tends to have a higher inflection and pitch.
 You may also no longer notice the sounds of birds chirping in the morning.
 If you have experienced these symptoms, you may consider seeking out professional medical advice.